chantera/teraparser/README.md

-# ShiftReduceParser
+# TeraParser

-ShiftReduceParser is preliminary implementation for Transition-Based parsing.
+TeraParser is preliminary implementation for Transition-Based parsing.

-ShiftReduceParser supports following methods:
+TeraParser supports following methods:
   - Online Learning and Structured Learning
   - Early-update and Max-violation